 7) Summarise the compensation plan

-Lastly, formalise your compensation plan in a shareable document.
+Lastly, formalize your compensation plan in a shareable document.
 Make sure that the document is easy to read and understand by anyone who reads it.
-Too many sales compensation plans fail because they’re simply too complex.
+Too many sales compensation plans fail because they’re too complex.
 For instance, it’s probably too difficult for the average reader if it exceeds a single page.

 The importance of a well-considered sales compensation plan